Alfred Hitchcock's unrealized projects: Phone Booth (1965–1970)

+Daddy's Gone A-Hunting (1965-1970)

 The Short Night (1976–1979)

 Hitchcock's last, unfinished project was The Short Night, an adaptation of the spy thriller of the same name by Ronald Kirkbride.
 A British double agent (loosely based on George Blake) escapes from prison and flees to Moscow via Finland, where his wife and children are waiting.
 An American agent – whose brother was one of the traitor's victims – heads to Finland to intercept him but ends up falling for the wife.
-It was Hitchcock's third attempt – after Torn Curtain and Topaz – to produce a "realistic Bond film".
+It was Hitchcock's third attempt – after Torn Curtain and Topaz – to produce a "realistic Bond film."
 Clint Eastwood, and Sean Connery were possible male leads.
 Liv Ullmann was asked to play the double agent's wife.
 Catherine Deneuve was also asked to star.
 Walter Matthau was considered for the villain role.
 Ed Lauter was also discussed for a role as one of Matthau's prison mates.

 The first writer assigned to the picture, James Costigan, quarreled with the director, who asked for him to be paid off.
 Then Ernest Lehman agreed to work on the script.
 Lehman felt the story should focus on the American spy, and left out the double agent's jailbreak.
 Lehman left the film too, and Hitchcock asked old friend Norman Lloyd to help him write a long treatment.
 Lloyd, like Universal, was concerned that Hitchcock's failing health meant that the movie might not get made.
 When Hitchcock suggested moving straight on to the screenplay, Lloyd objected, saying they were unprepared.
 Hitchcock reacted angrily, fired Lloyd, and worked on the treatment alone.

 After a while, Hitchcock accepted that he needed another writer to work with him, and Universal suggested David Freeman.
 Freeman helped Hitchcock complete the treatment and wrote the screenplay.
 He wrote about his experiences in the 1999 book The Last Days of Alfred Hitchcock, which includes his completed screenplay.
-The circumstances surrounding Hitchcock's retirement were given by producer Hilton A. Green during the documentary Plotting "Family Plot".
+The circumstances surrounding Hitchcock's retirement were given by producer Hilton A. Green during the documentary Plotting "Family Plot."
 According to Green, during pre-production for The Short Night Hitchcock met Green to tell him that his poor health would prevent him from making the film that was to be the follow-up to Family Plot.
 After trying to talk Hitchcock out of his decision, Green agreed to Hitchcock's request to bring the news of his decision to retire to studio head Lew Wasserman, a long-time friend of Hitchcock.